allanhortle/melbourneevangelicalchurch.com.au/events/index.markdown

 _Oct 22, 7pm.
 Thai City, 124 Lygon St._

 Know anyone interested in discussing the meaning of life?
 Don’t miss this opportunity to engage with different worldviews in a friendly, relaxed environment.
 Please rsvp to [john.david.hudson@gmail.com](email) by Sunday October 19.

 ---

-## An Interfaith Discussion
+## The Concept of God
 _Nov 2, 7pm.
 Multicultural Hub_
-Following the debate at Melbourne University, John has been asked to participate in a discussion with the Muslim apologist Shahir Naga.
-This will take place after church on Nov 2 in the red/orange rooms.
+What does Islam and Christianity have in common?
+Where do they differ?
+What is God really like?
+Come and join a friendly conversation between Muslims and Christians about these important questions, after church on November 2 in the red/orange rooms.

 [email]: mailto:john.david.hudson@gmail.com